makerdao/mips/Emergency Response.md

 **MIPXc2: Considerations of Expedited Protocol Changes**

-Outlines the various considerations that should be made befor enacting expedited changes.
+Outlines the various considerations that should be made before enacting expedited changes.

 **MIPXc3: Emergency Response Procedure**

-A general procedure for managing emergency siutations.
+A general procedure for managing emergency situations.

-**MIPXc4: Urgen Response Procedure**
+**MIPXc4: Urgent Response Procedure**

 A general procedure for managing urgent situations.

 ## Motivation

-The procotol has often required changes outside of the standard weekly and monthly governance cycles to help maintain the peg or to respond to changes in the ecosytem.
-The goal of this MIP is to provide a consistent process to manage emergecies and urgent issues.
+The protocol has often required changes outside of the standard weekly and monthly governance cycles to help maintain the peg or to respond to changes in the ecosystem.
+The goal of this MIP is to provide a consistent process to manage emergencies and urgent issues.

 ## Specification / Proposal Details

-**MIPXx1: Emergency Definitions**
+**MIPXc1: Emergency Definitions**

 The procedure for managing expedited changes to the protocol will depend on whether an event is classified as urgent or an emergency.

 **Emergency Response:** Any situation that would require immediate intervention to prevent initiation of Emergency Shutdown, severe peg divergence, or harm to members of the ecosystem.

-**Urgent Response:** Any situation where the system would benefit from an expedited governance process and following the standar governance cycles would yield an insufficient response.
+**Urgent Response:** Any situation where the system would benefit from an expedited governance process and following the standard governance cycles would yield an insufficient response.

 ---

-**MIPXc2: Considerations of Expedited Procotol Changes**
+**MIPXc2: Considerations of Expedited Protocol Changes**

-There are several important factors to consider before expediting changes to the procotol.
+There are several important factors to consider before expediting changes to the protocol.
 - Potential for MKR holders to miss a poll or executive vote due to diverging from the standard governance cycles.
 - Expedited governance may not allow for sufficient discussion, leading to a sub-optimal solution.
 - Increased governance burden on domain teams and community.